one-d-wide/netlink-bindings/README.md

-Netlink-socket crate allows the facilities for different runtimes to coexist under different paths, i.e. `netlink_socket2::tokio::{NetlinkSocket, MulticastSocketRaw}`, with async functionality available with the exactly same structure as the "blocking" one.
+Netlink-socket crate allows the facilities for different runtimes to coexist under different paths, i.e. `netlink_socket2::tokio::{NetlinkSocket, MulticastSocketRaw}`, with async functionality available with the same exact structure as the "blocking" one.

 ```toml